Progress report for LS19-307

 Educational & Outreach Activities

 To date, 3 popular press articles have been written and distributed.
-This included in-state publications (Alabama Cattleman’s Magazine and The Season) and 1 national publication (Progressive Forage Grower) with a total readership of over 55,000.
-Nine scientific abstracts have been submitted to regional and national conferences.
+This included in-state publications (Alabama Cattleman's Magazine and The Season) and 1 national publication (Progressive Forage Grower) with a total readership of over 55,000.
+Eleven scientific abstracts have been submitted to regional and national conferences.

 One peer-reviewed journal article was written and published in 2020, Griffin, M.E., R.B.
 Muntifering, M.K.
 Mullenix, D.W.
 Held, and S.L.
 Dillard.
 2020.
 Evaluation of plant growth-promoting rhizobacteria on stockpiled bermudagrass.
 Crop, Forage, and Turfgrass Management 6:e20028.
+Three more peer-reviewed articles are currently in preparation for submission in Summer 2022.